henryngann/orbiz-app/README.md

 ## Final Thoughts

 And thats a wrap folks!
 My goal was to ship a clear, responsive lobby that can be easily maintained/scaled up in the future.
 All functional and technical requirements are satisfied.
 Most of my time went into making the code blocks very readable keeping complexity to a minimum.
 In the future, I would love to have more time to polish the components and make the website feel more complete.
 If I had an extra hour, I would consider doing an accessibilty pass to knock down WCAG points or adding visual regressions in Chromatic.
-We could also use tools like WAVE and Lighthouse to hone in on more optional optimizations.
+We could also use tools like WAVE and Lighthouse to hone in on more other optimizations like SEO, Performance, Best Practices , etc.

 Thank you for considering my work!!
 I appreciate the time spent, and I'm happy to elaborate on any of the decisions that I made.
 I also welcome any feedback and critique!